mechanig/EHU32/README.md

 - shows you what is currently playing on the center console display in **Aux mode**
   * prints **Artist**, **Track title** and **Album**, just like regular CD playback would
   * this is the default mode, otherwise accessible by long pressing "1"
+- **automatically reconnects** to your phone when the radio is started
 - alternatively, EHU32 can also display live data, such as vehicle speed, RPMs, coolant temperature and battery voltage
   * accessible by long pressing "2" on the radio panel
   * for single line displays, "3" prints just the coolant temperature